e-commerceinternational-marketing

 • PC Componentes

 But when it comes to actual products, what do Spanish online shoppers like?
-Well, their preferences don’t seem to differ too much from those of online consumers elsewhere in Europe.
-Some of the most popular ecommerce categories in Spain, in fact, include:
+Well, their preferences do not seem to differ too much from those of online consumers elsewhere in Europe.
+Some of the most popular ecommerce categories in Spain, in fact, include fashion, media, and technology.

 • Clothes and apparel